Research Assistants (Technician):

 Postdoctoral Fellows:

-We may have opportunities for a postdoctoral fellow to use computational and wet-lab approaches to study how genomic and transcriptomic heterogeneity interplays with microbial interactions in the oral cavity or female genital tract.
+We currently have an opening to hire a postdoctoral fellow to study how genomic and transcriptomic heterogeneity interplays with microbial interactions in the oral cavity and female reproductive tract.
+A major component of this work will be computational, with the opportunity for a wet-lab component as well.
+Ideally, we are interested in postdocs that can start Summer 2026.
 Postdocs are also encouraged to submit applications for independent funding to pursue these or other projects.
 To apply, please email Gina with a short cover letter that details your research interests and why you are applying to the Lewin lab in particular and your CV.
 For more information, reach out to Gina directly.

 Graduate Students: